Healthdirect Free Australian health advice you can count on.

 • Depression affects how you feel, think and behave, and there are physical symptoms as well.

-• Symptoms of depression may include feeling overwhelmed by a sadness that persists throughout the day for 2 weeks or more, and often involves sleep and appetite changes.
+• Symptoms of depression may include feeling overwhelmed by sadness throughout the day for 2 weeks or more, and often involves sleep and appetite changes.

 • Depression can be treated with medicines and through other approaches, and you can ask your GP for support and advice.

-• If you or someone close to you is at risk of self-harm or suicide, call triple zero (000) or go to your nearest hospital emergency department.
+• If you or someone close to you is talking about self-harm or suicide, do not ignore this — seek urgent medical attention, or call triple zero (000) and ask for an ambulance, or go to your nearest hospital emergency department.

 What is depression?

-Depression is common — it affects 1 in 16 Australians each year.
-If you or someone you care about is experiencing an episode of intensely low mood remember that depression can be treated and support is available.
+Depression is common — it affects 1 in 7 Australians.
+If you or someone you care about is experiencing an episode of intensely low mood, remember that depression can be treated and support is available.
 It’s important to seek help.

 What are the symptoms of depression?